mateuszniechwiej/Unique-Shop/README.md

 * [Heroku](https://heroku.com) - Heroku was to deploy and host the live website.

-* [AWS](https://aws.amazon.com/free/) - AWS S3 Bucket was set up to store static files.
+* [AWS](https://aws.amazon.com/free/) - AWS S3 Bucket was set up to store static files and media files(if needed as Cloudinary is currently used for products media)

 * [Visual Studio Code](https://code.visualstudio.com/) - used for developing this website and committing the project to GitHub repository.